THE FIRST CIVIZILATION ON EARTH

 Egyptian legends tell of an invasion by "Sea Peoples" during reign of Ramses III.
 These "invaders" were actually Honsu's Atlanteans.
 The Egyptians fought valiantly and the Atlanteans could not endure its hot sun and deserts.
 Honsu ordered his troops to retreat to Bazilia, leaving Haumond behind.
 Haumond was brought before Ramses, who revealed that he was actually a descendant of the original Atlantean explorers sent out by Orin. (#6)

 The Atlanteans continued their conquest of Europe.
 In Athens, Honsu challenged the Greeks to send their greatest warrior against Kraken.
 Kraken was killed by the Athenian champion—who turned out to be Haumond.
-The Atlanteans soon returned to the ocean floor and Bazilia sank; Haumond returned to Egypt. (#7) This site of Bazilia may be a reference to the island of Santorini, which is often theorized to be the site of the ancient civilization.
+The Atlanteans soon returned to the ocean floor and Bazilia sank; Haumond returned to Egypt. (#7) NOTES: This site of Bazilia may be a reference to the island of Santorini, which is often theorized to be the site of the ancient civilization.

 As Atlan's sorcerous powers grew, he gave Haumond a potion which allowed him to live on land longer than other Atlanteans and extended his life span.
 Below, Kraken's offspring continued royal family line.
 They grew, supplanted Honsu, and continued to fight amongst themselves. (#7)